MRCIEU/varGWAS/README.md

 # JLSP C++

-Implementation of the Breusch-Pagan heteroscedasticity test for genome-wide association studies
+Implementation of Breusch-Pagan and Brown-Forsythe heteroscedasticity tests for genome-wide association studies

 ```
 T. S. Breusch and A. R. Pagan, “A Simple Test for Heteroscedasticity and Random Coefficient Variation,” Econometrica, vol. 47, no. 5, p.
 1287, Sep.
 1979, doi: 10.2307/1911963.
+M. B. Brown and A. B. Forsythe, “Robust tests for the equality of variances,” J. Am.
+Stat.
+Assoc., 1974, doi: 10.1080/01621459.1974.10482955.
 ```

 ## Install